HenestrosaDev/mobile-strings-converter/.github/ISSUE_TEMPLATE/bug_report_template.md

 ---
-name: Issue Form — Must fill in this form with every new issue submitted.
+name: Bug Report
-about: This form contains the information needed to help you solve your problem
+about: Create a report to help us improve
-title: "[Enhancement/Bug/Question] "
+title: "[Bug] "
 labels: ''
-assignees:
+assignees: HenestrosaConH
 ---

 Steps to reproduce